NACLab/ngc-learn/docs/demonstrations/demo6_boltzmann.md

 We finally take the Harmonium that we have constructed above and fit it to some MNIST digits (the same dataset we used in Demonstration \#1).
-Specifically, we will leverage the `Harmonium` model in the Model Museum as it implements the above core components/functions internally.
+Specifically, we will leverage the [Harmonium](../museum/harmonium.md), model in the Model Museum as it implements the above core components/functions internally.
 In the
 script `sim_train.py`, you will find a general simulated training loop similar to what we have developed in previous demonstrations that will fit our Harmonium to the MNIST database by cycling through it several times, saving the final